TypeStrong/grunt-ts/README.md

 ```
 so that you can use use the variable `test.html` within your typescript to get the content of test.html
 as a string :)

+###Live file watching and building
+Can watch a directory for you and recompile your typescript files when any typescript file changes, gets added, gets removed.
+This makes sure your project is always build ready :)

 npm install
 ======================